U-PROX CLC G80

 - Mark the location and drill the required holes.

-- Screw in the mounting screw located at the bottom of the controller.
+- Screw in the mounting screw located at the bottom of the control panel.

 - Remove the top cover.